 The surprise ‘Easter Island heads’ discovery that isn’t really a surprise

 None of the standing or fallen moai all over the island were constructed by putting together pieces of stone body parts.
 They were all carved from a single block of stone.
-Therefore, it stands to reason that the only moai quarry site on the island, would also have whole moai, just at various stages of completion.
+Therefore, it stands to reason that the only moai quarry site on the island, would also have whole moai.

 If only the heads seem visible, obviously the bodies are underground.
 Just because you didn’t personally see it, doesn’t mean it isn’t just as obvious.

-The moai mystery that actually deserves the name
+The moai mystery that is actually a mystery

 Now let’s talk about the moai mystery that actually deserves to be called that.
 How did they move the giant statues over the rolling island landscape to the ceremonial platforms?

 Conscious of the sun and the rising heat of the day, I nevertheless pressed on.
-The land became even more barren than before, losing first the sparse shrubbery, and then even the grass-clad ground.
+The land became even more barren than before, shedding first its sparse shrubbery, and then even the grass-clad ground.

 Carbon offset information to Easter Island